 What to Expect

-Following the latest guidelines from local officals and the CDC, we no longer require reservations.
-Masks are not required for those who have been fully vaccinated.
-Given our space limitations, social distancing is not always possible, but we will try to accomodate requests as far as possible.
+Following the latest guidelines from local officials masks are recommended.
+Given our space limitations, social distancing is not always possible, but we will try to accommodate requests as far as possible.

 What is Anglicanism?